spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 ---
-title: "Add Backup Location using Security Token Service"
+title: "Add Backup Location using Dynamic Credentials"
-metaTitle: "Add Backup Location using Security Token Service"
+metaTitle: "Add Backup Location using Dynamic Credentials"
-metaDescription: "Learn how to add an AWS account as the backup location in Palette using the STS method."
+metaDescription: "Learn how to add a backup location to Palette using dynamic credentials."
 hideToC: false
 fullWidth: false
 ---